mtill/MailWebsiteChanges/README.md

      + short name of the entry, used as an identifier when sending email notifications
  * uri
      + URI of the website
- * type
+ * type (optional; default: 'html')
-     + content type of the website, e.g., 'xml'/'html'/'text'
+     + content type of the website, e.g., 'xml'/'html'/'text'.
- * contentxpath / titlexpath
+ * contentxpath / titlexpath (optional)
      + XPath expression for the content/title sections to extract.
-Set this to '' if you don't want to use it.
- * contentregex / titleregex
+ * contentregex / titleregex (optional)
      + Regular expression.
-Set this to '' if you don't want to use it.
- * encoding
+ * encoding (optional; default: 'utf-8')
      + Character encoding of the website, e.g., 'utf-8'.

 The <em>--dry-run="shortname"</em> option might be useful in order to validate and fine-tune a definition.